ikjoo5/Team_1/README.md

 ## Overview

 This is a Data Science project by Beomseong Kim and Ikjoo Oh under the guidance of mentors John Oh and Arden Kim.
-In the highly competitive banking industry, customer retention is crucial for sustainable growth.
-The aim of this project is to develop a machine learning model that predicts bank customer churn.
-This will enable the bank to identify at-risk customers and implement targeted retention strategies.

 ## Problem Statement